NorthernMan54/rtl_433_ESP/docs/CC1101_43392_TUNING_RESULTS.md

 center frequency did not restore its normal event cadence.

 The sensor continued transmitting at a stable interval of approximately 16.25 seconds, as observed by the CC1101 at passing settings.
-The matrix is therefore useful for locating the CC1101 passband boundary, but it is not a valid RTL-SDR-reference-scored sensitivity comparison.
+The initial matrix is therefore useful for locating the CC1101 passband boundary, but it is not a valid RTL-SDR-reference-scored sensitivity comparison.
 It must not be used to claim that one of the passing matrix cells has greater range than another.

+The test was subsequently rerun.
+The rerun did not demonstrate an improvement that justified changing the fixed recommendation.
+It remains 433.920 MHz / 203.125 kHz / `0xC7` / `0x40` / `0x93`.

 ## Interpretation